uhstray-io/WisLLM/README.md

 - Copilot instructons for each LLM/Agent should be generated from the requirements.
 - Write the initial stories necesary to implement the project.
 - Develop a plan and priorities to tackle the project in an agile manner.
+- Scrum Master LLM should be able to delegate tasks to the appropriate agents.
+- Each LLM developer should focus on their specific expertise and delivery only on the next iterative task

 ### Design Philosophy

+- **Locally Capable**: Each agent and LLM should be capable of running on local computers.
+- **Energy Efficiency**: The system should be designed to minimize energy consumption, allowing for efficient operation on local hardware.
 - **Feedback Required**: Every agent should demand and require feedback from one another or the user.
 - **Agentic**: Agents should be able to operate independently, but also collaborate when necessary.
 - **Collaborative**: Agents should be able to work together to achieve a common goal.